Chart Color Schemes

 Capel shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Capel's schools have a combined enrollment of 604 students, with an ICSEA score of 1017 indicating typical Australian school conditions.
-There are two primary schools and two K-12 schools.
-The area has fewer school places per 100 residents than the regional average, at 10.2 compared to 17.1, suggesting some students may attend schools in nearby areas.
+Capel's four schools have a combined enrollment of 604 students, operating under typical Australian school conditions (ICSEA: 1017) with balanced educational opportunities.
+The area has two primary and two K-12 schools.
+School places per 100 residents are lower than the regional average at 10.2, indicating some students may attend schools in nearby areas.

 Frequently Asked Questions - Education